stormingluke/chaospod/README.md

 Two options are provided here: one option uses a pod running inside the Namespace that's being tested for resilience.
-The second option deploys a container inside the `podchaos` namespace where it is granted clusterlevel permissions with DELETE action in order to delete a container in another namespace.
+The second option deploys a container inside the `podchaos` namespace where it is granted namespace bound permissions with GET, LIST, DELETE, PATCH, UPDATE action

 # Requirements